-- Order a class list with the volunteer history and/or work history of classmates from the Association's website at http://alumnae.mtholyoke.edu/volunteers/resources/information-request-form. - Mail the entire class and asking for volunteers or nominations of classmates to be considered. - Post a call for nominations on the class website or social media.
+- Review a class list with the volunteer history and/or work history of classmates from the Volunteer Hub. - Email the entire class and asking for volunteers or nominations of classmates to be considered.

+Post a call for nominations on the class website or social media.